Special Occasion

 6. Keep It Simple and Elegant

-7. Stay Classy
+7. Stay Classy (and Comfortable)

-You’ll be sitting, standing, and taking photos all day, so wear something that fits right and doesn’t expose a lot of skin.
-Skip anything too tight, short, or low-cut—it’s your child’s big day, and you don’t want to embarrass them.
+It’s your child’s big day, and you don’t want to embarrass them.
 Keep the focus right where it belongs.

 8. Go Easy on Accessories

-9. Keep Makeup Light and Fresh
+9. Keep Makeup Fresh and Natural

+You want to look like yourself—just a little more polished.
 Think “my best self,” not “red carpet.”

 Where to Buy Graduation Dresses for Moms